dortania/OpenCore-Install-Guide/troubleshooting/troubleshooting.md

 ![](/images/troubleshooting/troubleshooting-md/error.png)

-## Booting Windows results in Bluescreen or Linux crashes
+## Booting Windows results in BlueScreen or Linux crashes

 This is due to alignment issues, make sure `SyncRuntimePermissions` is enabled on firmwares supporting MATs.
 Check your logs whether your firmware supports Memory Attribute Tables(generally seen on 2018 firmwares and newer)